The Here and Now: Style and theme

 The album's style been described as melodic hardcore, metalcore, and math metal while possessing shades of emo; a style different from the technical metalcore sound of Hollow Crown.
 The record is defined by its half time rhythmic tempo, complemented by intense drumming, anthemic choruses and a contrast between screamed vocals and clean emo/rock vocals.
 This is also contrasted by more sublime moments in the songs utilising harmonies and electronics giving a grand sound.
 The first track "Day in Day Out" opens with "discordant guitars and Sam Carter's combination of fierce roars and clean, soaring vocals".
 During the development of The Here and Now the band felt a lot more positive and appreciative of the level of success they had achieved.
 This had an effect on the band style, but also a significant influence on the album's lyrics, which became far more positive.

+In 2023 interview with Metal Hammer, Carter stated that the intention for the album was to merge the sounds of Comeback Kid and Foo Fighters with the progressive music stylings of Pink Floyd and Radiohead.